Kray-G/kinx/examples/typesetting/KiTTy_en.md

 If you want to use a typesetting system right now in a real earnest, you should use \\LaTeX.
 If you want to study a typesetting system in the future and use it, you had better use a CSS Typesetting like Vivliostyle.
-Moreover, in sumerize, KiTTy will useful in following situations.
+Moreover, in sumerize, KiTTy will be useful in following situations.

 *   Wants to use a small system, instead of the huge system like \\TeX.
 *   Wants to manage a diff by a version control system like Git.